patricksavalle/rest-api-cheatsheet/README.md

 - Use the X-SHA256-Checksum header to communicate the SHA256 hash value of the content (```X-SHA256-Checksum: e1d58ba0a1810d6dca5f086e6e36a9d81a8d4bb00378bdab30bdb205e7473f87```)

 - Use the X-Encryption-Algorithm header to communicate the type of [content encryption](https://datatracker.ietf.org/doc/html/rfc7518#appendix-A.3) (```X-Encryption-Algorithm: A128CBC-HS256```)

+- When content signing is used, this is done after the content is (optionally) encrypted.

+- Incoming asynchronous requests require a [V4 UUID](https://www.uuidtools.com/v4) in the X-Request-ID request header which will be echoed in the X-Response-ID response header.
+This enables clients to correlates requests to responses. (```X-Request-ID: f62e77ae-c2ba-4988-884d-e9de8f3ff1b1```, ```X-Response-ID: f62e77ae-c2ba-4988-884d-e9de8f3ff1b1```)